try-supernova/developer-learn/docs/guide/design/index.md

 title: Extensible Design
 ---

-Extensible Design is a design language for Pluto.
+Extensible Design is a design language for Supernova.
 # About

 Extensible Design is a design system based on [BlueprintUI](https://blueprintui.dev/) that prioritizes flexibility and future-proofing.
 It emphasizes building a system that can readily adapt and grow.
-This allows Pluto to seamlessly integrate new features and functionalities without major reworks.
-By breaking down functionalities into well-defined modules, extensibility fosters independent development and easier integration of third-party plugins, fostering a vibrant ecosystem around Pluto.
+This allows Supernova to seamlessly integrate new features and functionalities without major reworks.
+By breaking down functionalities into well-defined modules, extensibility fosters independent development and easier integration of third-party plugins, fostering a vibrant ecosystem around Supernova.

 :::tip Regarding Abbreviations, Capitalization
 While XUI is an abbreviation for *eXtensible User Interface*, Extensible Design should not have a capitalized X, nor should it be abbreviated as ED.